The right travel tool can make the journey so much easier. That’s where these China travel resources come in handy.

 eCard – Most Convenient Way to Pay in China

 Worried about getting money and paying for things in China?
-An eCard UnionPay card is a possible answer (US citizens only, unfortunately).
+An eCard UnionPay card is a possible answer (US residents only, unfortunately).
 It’s a global payment solution that’s more widely accepted than Visa/MasterCard, safer than cash and cheaper than using an ATM.
 You can learn more about eCard here but trust me – this is going to simplify your travel around Asia!

 Recommended China Transportation & Hotel Booking Services